jonas-thuvesson-winberg/webpack-workshop/1 - bundling javascript/1_-_bundling_javascript.md

 ```

 5. Open the **_dist_** folder and open __main.js__.
 The code is transformed (and minified to save space); you will see that the code is unrecognizable (and a lot bigger due to all compatibility code).
+You can use ctrl + shift + F (in VS Code) to format (and "unminify") the code, to better be able to read it.

 As you can see Babel (and Webpack) enables us to write nice modern JavaScript, and then compile it for the browsers we need to support.